 Click here for a listing of the permitted reasons for going into a closed meeting.

-If a member of the public has a complaint about a meeting or portion of a meeting being closed, and are unable to relieve their concerns by speaking with a member of council, that person is asked to fill out the following Closed Session Complaint Form
+If a member of the public has a complaint about a meeting or portion of a meeting being closed, and are unable to relieve their concerns by speaking with a member of council, that person is asked to review the process for a closed meeting investigation, and if necessary, fill out the following closed meeting investigation request form.

 These complaints are investigated by the Municipal Investigator, who at this time is Local Authority Services (LAS).
 Please see the following by-law, for the purposes of providing for closed meeting investigation services By-law 67-2014 and FAQs for more information.